rocket-tech-gsu/HPR_LVL1/ROCKET_DESIGN_FILES/Readme_Designs.md

-# Let's talk about the designs
+# Let's talk about designing Rockets
 Things to be taken care of in the design:

 NOSE CONE DESIGN: